 When you think about a vertical garden, you're probably already dreading that initial investment with planters, tools and other assorted gizmos.
 Sure, you could spend a fortune on what you think you need, or you could get creative with planter choices and tools.

-With so many people moving in and out, you're sure to find a few useful items such as garden equipment, planters and even a few things for your patio.
+With so many people moving in and out, you're sure to find a few useful items, such as garden equipment, planters and even a few things for your patio.

-- Check out your local classified section or Craigslist to see if anyone is getting rid of shelving or a sturdy chest of drawers – both can make an attractive planter when fitted with some landscaping material.
+Another small garden idea is to look at the classifieds or Craigslist to see if anyone is getting rid of shelving or a sturdy chest of drawers – both can make an attractive planter when fitted with some landscaping material.
 Better yet, most of the time they're free as long as you're willing to collect them.

 Growing great plants in a vertical garden is more than just tossing some soil into your planter — you also need to get your initial set-up right.
 Start by adding a layer of gravel or rocks at the bottom of your planter to give your plants appropriate drainage, then lightly add the soil on top.
 It's also a good idea to let the soil rest for a few days prior to putting in your plants.
-Find out more about what kind of soil you should look at here.

-One way new gardeners tend to screw up is to forget to water their plants, or water them at the wrong time.
+One way new gardeners tend to screw up is to forget to water their plants or water them at the wrong time.
 To give the maximum benefit for your plants, water them thoroughly on a daily basis, or at least every other day.
 This is particularly important when it's a hot summer, as plants can dry out fairly quickly.